adamm2937/adamm2937/README.md

 ## 💼 Experience

+### 🏢 Cybersecurity Analyst | Internship | Siemens
+- Monitored information systems via SIEMS, analyzed and qualified alerts.
+- Investigated incidents and escalated SOC cases by criticality.
+- Conducted vulnerability scans across IT/OT environments and prioritised risks accordingly.
+- Participated in compliance audits, tracked vulnerability remediation, and produced technical documentation.

-### 🏢 IT & Systems security - Internship - Swatch Group (Longines)
+### 🏢 IT & Systems security | Internship | Swatch Group (Longines)
 - User access management (IAM) in an Active Directory environment (principle of least privilege)
 - Log analysis using centralized tools for incident detection and investigation (OS, network)
 - Handling alerts, analyzing and qualifying incidents, SOC response, and support to IT teams
 - Deployment of patches to remediate vulnerabilities and reduce the attack surface

-### 🏫 IT Assistant - Part Time - Lycée Français International de Djeddah
-- Maintenance and optimization of computer workstations in the library
-- Installation and maintenance of antivirus software across all machines
-- Monitoring system performance and resolving incidents to minimize downtime
 ---